hoodiehq-archive/grunt-hoodie/README.md

 # grunt-hoodie

 > Start hoodie and delay grunting till it is ready.
+Triggers a callback with hosts and ports of couchDB, www and pocket.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`